 Traditionally Ashtanga Vinyasa yoga is practiced in the early morning to balance the three ‘doshas’ (humors) of the body.
 Planetary ‘prana’ (vital life energy) is at its highest in early dawn.
 Adopting the habit of practicing in the early morning is a great way to increase your vitality levels.
 The dynamic movement (vata) and heat (pitta) from asana practice bring balance to early morning sluggishness (kapha) of the body.
 In other words it is a fantastic way to begin your day!
 The morning style of practice has been coined ‘Mysore’ and is named after the city Mysore in India, the home of the late K. Pattabhi Jois who was head of the Ashtanga Yoga lineage before his recent passing.

-At Yogahub we teach Ashtanga Vinyasa yoga in the spirit of T Krishnamacharya, and in the ‘Mysore’ tradition of K. Pattabhi Jois.
-We also offer a Ashtanga Talk Through class and Beginners Courses to allow a gentle and gradual introduction to this life affirming and transformative style of practice.
+At Yogahub we teach Ashtanga Vinyasa yoga in the spirit of T Krishnamacharya, and in the ‘Mysore’ tradition of early morning silent practice.
+We also offer a Ashtanga Led classes and Beginners Courses to allow a gentle and gradual introduction to this transformative style of practice.

 Ashtanga means 8 Limbed.
 Ashto = 8 and anga = limb.
 It is a reference to eightfold philosophical path outlined in the text The Yoga Sutra, by Patanjali in around 200BC.
 While ancient, the eight limbs are still relevant today.
 Briefly, here is a short summary of the 8 limbs

 Asana – Physical Practices

 Dhyana – Contemplation / Meditation